Drodriguezponce1/DJRP_Side_Projects/README.md

 Sloth_Bytes: holds any programming challenges from the youtuber Sloth Bytes

-HTML_Practice: holds any html practice giles
+docs: holds any html practice giles